 Details of the Term Paper assignment will be provided later in the course.
 At this point, however, I can provide a sketch of the nature of the assignment, as well as the associated deadlines and ground rules.
-You would be expected to perform a simple empirical analysis on Stata and a technical summary of two assigned papers.
-I will provide you with a structure of this technical summary (also called "referee report") in class.
-The total should not be more than 2000 words.
+You would be expected to perform a simple empirical analysis on Stata and a technical summary of an assigned papers.
+Details of the required analysis and the dataset will be provided during the first in the course.